01 of 02

 But Not Too Far: Should you drive the screw too far, the screw head will completely puncture the paper and end up in the gypsum part of the drywall.
 This means that the screw is not properly holding the drywall to the stud.
 The fateful "pop" you hear when the head pulls through the paper means you need to drive another screw nearby.

 There are drill bit extensions you can purchase that help with sinking drywall screws.
 However, these tools tend to be hit-or-miss, and it's usually best to do this manually.Continue to 2 of 2 below.

 02 of 02

-Tips on Driving a Drywall Screw and Creating a Good Dimple
+Tips on Driving and Creating a Good Dimple

 - Choose Coarse Screws: Coarse-thread screws are the proper screw for biting into wood.
 Finer thread screws are made for metal.
 Coarse screws aggressively bite into the wood, reducing the physical effort of pushing with the drill.

 - Choose Screws That Are the Right Length: Shorter screws may seem like a better idea, but not so.
 Short screws will barely reach the wood and begin biting in, and it's already time to stop.
 Longer screws will establish a consistent draw-in speed so that you can better predict when to stop.
 Drywall screws that are either 1 1/4" or 1 5/8" work well for half-inch drywall.

 - Bracing Reduces Stripping: Bracing your body creates pressure between the drill and the screw.
 Without enough pressure, the bit will strip the screw-head as it gets farther into the wood.
 You brace by resting the back of the drill against your body.
 Or you can grasp the back of the work area with your free hand and pull the drill toward the drywall.
 Whatever you do, the more pressure you can create, the better control you will have as the screw head reaches the paper.
 If your drill has an handle, attach it for improved grip.